 Tracking the profitability of individual projects will enable you to address all of the problem areas you uncovered in step one.
-To get a clear picture of project profitability, you will need to track:
+To get a clear picture of project margin, you will need to track the following:

 - If you are over or under budget

 - Hours worked by employees and independent contractors

 - All out-of-pocket expenses related to the project